On generalization of a theorem of Harish-Chandra: Introduction

 Let $F$ be a finite extension of $\Q_p$.
-Let $\cO_F$ be the ring of integers of $F$ and $\pi_F$ be its uniformizer.
+Let $\cO_F$ be the ring of integers of $F$ and $\pi$ be its uniformizer.
 Let $\k_F$ be its residue field.
-We fix a valuation $\nu_{\pi_F}$ on $F$ with $\nu_{\pi_F}(\pi_F)=1$.
+We fix a valuation $\v_{\pi}$ on $F$ with $\v_{\pi}(\pi)=1$.
 Let us also fix an additive character $\psi$ of $F$ satisfying

-Assume that $H$ is a quasi-split reductive group defined over $\cO_F$.
-In general, $H\otimes F$ may have different models over $\cO_F$, and the reductive models depend on a choice of a special vertex on the Bruhat-Tits building of $H\otimes F$.
-Note that it follows from our assumption that the group $H\otimes \k_F$ is also reductive.
-Finally we denote by $\h$ the Lie algebra of $H$.
+Assume that $G$ is a quasi-split reductive group defined over $\cO_F$.
+In general, $G\otimes F$ may have different models over $\cO_F$, and the reductive models depend on a choice of a special vertex on the Bruhat-Tits building of $G\otimes F$.
+Note that it follows from our assumption that the group $G\otimes \k_F$ is also reductive.